ebellocchia/bip_utils/readme/algorand_mnemonic.md

     # Or it can be a string
     mnemonic = "pizza stereo depth shallow skill lucky delay base tree barrel capital knife sure era harvest eye retreat raven mammal oxygen impulse defense loud absorb giggle"

-    # Generate with automatic language detection and passphrase (empty)
+    # Generate with automatic language detection
     # Like before, the mnemonic can be a string or a Mnemonic object
     seed_bytes = AlgorandSeedGenerator(mnemonic).Generate()
     # Generate specifying the language